Nurhaci

-Nurhaci (14 May 1559 – 30 September 1626), also known by his temple name Emperor Taizu of Qing, was the founding khan of the Jurchen-led (Later) Jin dynasty.
+Nurhaci (14 May 1559 – 30 September 1626), also known by his temple name Emperor Taizu of Qing, was the founding khan of the Jurchen-led Later Jin dynasty.

-As leader of the Aisin-Gioro clan, Nurhaci reorganized and united various Jurchen tribes (the later "Manchu"), consolidated the Eight Banners military system, and eventually launched attacks on both the Ming and Joseon dynasties.
-His conquest of Ming dynasty's northeastern Liaodong region laid the groundwork for the Qing conquest of the Ming by his descendants, who proclaimed the Qing dynasty in 1636.
+As leader of the Aisin Gioro clan, Nurhaci reorganized and united various Jurchen tribes (the later Manchu), consolidated the Eight Banners military system, and eventually launched attacks on both the Ming and Joseon dynasties.
+His conquest of the Ming dynasty's northeastern Liaodong region laid the groundwork for the Qing conquest of the Ming by his descendants, who proclaimed the Qing dynasty in 1636.
 He is also generally credited with ordering the creation of a new written script for the Manchu language based on the Mongolian vertical script.

 Name and titles

-Nurhaci is written as in Manchu language.
+Nurhaci is written as in the Manchu language.
 Some suggest that the meaning of the name in the Manchu language is "the skin of a wild boar".
-Another explanation is "brave person like wild boar".
+Another explanation is "brave person like a wild boar".
 Regarded as the founding father of the Qing dynasty, he is given the customary temple name of Taizu, which is traditionally assigned to founders of dynasties.
 His name is also alternatively spelled Nurgaci, Nurhachi, or Nu-er-ha-chi (the last of these simply the transcription of the Chinese characters used to write his name).

 Nurhaci was the last chieftain of the Jianzhou Jurchens and first khan of the Later Jin dynasty.
 His title in Manchu as khan was Geren gurun-be ujire genggiyen han ("brilliant khan who benefits all nations").
 His era name was Tianming (天命 (Tiānmíng); Manchu:Abkai Fulingga), in Mongolian Тэнгэрийн сүлдэт Tengri-yin süldetü.
 It means "Heaven's Mandate."
 He was given a posthumous name in 1736 (see infobox), the shortened form of which was "Emperor Gao" (高皇帝 (Gāo huángdì), Manchu: Dergi Hūwangdi).